-In a medium heatproof bowl, toss chocolates, baking soda, and salt until baking soda is evenly distributed.
+- In a medium heatproof bowl, toss chocolates, baking soda, and salt until baking soda is evenly distributed.
 Stir in sweetened condensed milk and vanilla.
-Set bowl over 4-quart saucepan containing 2 cups simmering water.
-Stir with rubber spatula until chocolate is almost fully melted and few small pieces remain, 2 to 4 minutes.
+Set bowl over a 4-quart saucepan containing 2 cups simmering water.
+Stir with a rubber spatula until chocolate is almost fully melted and few small pieces remain 2 to 4 minutes.

-Source: from the recipe box of Jessica Wilder, originally from Cook’s Illustrated
+from the recipe box of Jessica Wilder, originally from Cook’s Illustrated.

 This recipe is part of my series, “Sweet (and easy!)
 Christmas Gifts From One Day in the Kitchen”.
 You might also like these recipes – they’re great for gifting as well: